barryclark/jekyll-now/_posts/2016-11-09-Manage-Project-Setup-With-Tmux.md

 // start api
 {% endhighlight %}

-There are a number more features I want to add to nerdinator, but for now I'm happy with how it lets me easily start all of my tmuxinator sessions for our projects.
+There are a number of additional features I want to add to nerdinator, but for now I'm happy with how it lets me easily start all of my tmuxinator sessions for our projects.

 Some features I want to add in the near future: